OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/APDMD.rst

    $a2, |float|, Parameters to control the nonlinear behavior of the second sub-damper
    $n2, |float|, Parameters to control the transition from elastic to plastic branches of the second sub-damper

-Noting:	Recommended values of $a1 $n1 $a2 $n2 for simulating three types of APDMDs are provided in the examples.
+Recommended values of $a1 $n1 $a2 $n2 for simulating three types of APDMDs are provided in the examples.

 .. figure:: figures/APDMD/APDMD1.png
 	:align: center